Title

 The Securities Regulation Code is a Philippine law that regulates the securities industry, imposing penalties for violations, providing transitory provisions, and repealing previous laws, with fines, imprisonment, and deportation as potential consequences for offenders.

-The state policy is to establish a socially conscious, free market that regulates itself, encourages the widest participation of ownership in enterprises, enhances the democratization of wealth, promotes the development of the capital market, protects investors, ensures full and fair disclosure about securities, and minimizes or eliminates insider trading and other fraudulent or manipulative devices and practices that distort the free market.
+The policy is to establish a socially conscious, free market that regulates itself; encourage the widest participation of ownership; democratize wealth; promote capital market development; protect investors; ensure full and fair disclosure; and minimize or totally eliminate insider trading and other fraudulent or manipulative devices/practices that distort the free market.

-Securities shall not be sold or offered for sale in the Philippines without a registration statement duly filed with and approved by the SEC.
-Information must be made available to prospective purchasers.
+Securities shall not be sold or offered for sale/distributed within the Philippines without a registration statement duly filed with and approved by the Commission.
+Prior to sale, information on the securities must be made available to each prospective purchaser in the form and substance prescribed by the Commission.

 Analyze Cases Smarter, Faster